alephdata/aleph/docs/api.md

 *   `limit`, the number of results to return, max.
 10,000.
 *   `offset`, the number of results to skip at the beginning of the result set.

-By default, all queries will return a facet of the document collections for which matching documents have been found.
-This cannot currently be disabled, but a filter can be applied to show only results from a particular collection: `?filter:collection_id={collection_id}`.
+By default, all queries will return a facet of the collections for which matching documents/entities have been found.
+A filter can be applied to show only results from a particular collection: `?filter:collection_id={collection_id}`.

+If you know you only want to search documents (unstructured, ingested data) or entities (structured data which may have been extracted from a dataset, or entered by a human) you can use these arguments with the [/documents](#fetching-documents-and-metadata) or [/entities](#fetching-entities-and-metadata) endpoints.

 #### Search Results as Excel

 A second endpoint exists that accepts the same query parameters and will return an Excel 2007 (XML) file as it's result.
 The returned file contains a shortened representation of the results, but it is limited to 10,000 rows.

-<pre>GET /api/2/query/export?q=pickles</pre>
+<pre>GET /api/2/search/export?q=pickles</pre>

 ### Reading and writing Collections